Magellanic Clouds: History

 And below Canopus, there are the feet of Canopus, and on their extension, behind them bright big stars, not seen in Iraq, the people of Tihama call them al-a‘bār.

 Later in 964 CE the astronomer Al Sufi, in his Book of Fixed Stars, mentioned the same quote, but with a different spelling.
 Under Argo Navis, he quoted that "unnamed others have claimed that beneath Canopus there are two stars known as the 'feet of Canopus', and beneath those there are bright white stars that are unseen in Iraq nor Najd, and that the inhabitants of Tihama call them al-Baqar [cows], and Ptolemy did not mention any of this so we [Al-Sufi] do not know if this is true or false."
 Both Ibn Qutaybah and Al-Sufi were probably quoting from the former's contemporary (and compatriot) and famed scientist Abu Hanifa Dinawari's mostly lost work on Anwaa.
 Abu Hanifa was probably quoting earlier sources, which may be just travelers stories, and hence Al-Sufi's comments about their veracity.
+These reports are now thought to refer to some stars south of Canopus.

 In Europe, the Clouds were reported by 16th century Italian authors Peter Martyr d'Anghiera and Andrea Corsali, both based on Portuguese voyages.
 Subsequently, they were reported by Antonio Pigafetta, who accompanied the expedition of Ferdinand Magellan on its circumnavigation of the world in 1519–1522.
 However, naming the clouds after Magellan did not become widespread until much later.
+Whilst sailors used the name, as Edmund Halley noted in 1679, the first astronomer to use the term 'Magellanic Clouds' in a scientific paper was John Herschel in 1847.

-In Bayer's Uranometria they are designated as nubecula major and nubecula minor.
+In Bayer's Uranometria of 1603 they are designated as nubecula major and nubecula minor.
 In the 1756 star map of the French astronomer Lacaille, they are designated as le Grand Nuage and le Petit Nuage ("the Large Cloud" and "the Small Cloud").
 John Herschel studied the Magellanic Clouds from South Africa, writing an 1847 report detailing 919 objects in the Large Magellanic Cloud and 244 objects in the Small Magellanic Cloud.
-In 1867 Cleveland Abbe suggested that they were separate satellites of the Milky Way.
+In 1867 Cleveland Abbe suggested that they were separate satellite galaxies of the Milky Way.

 Distances were first estimated by Ejnar Hertzsprung in 1913 using 1912 measurements of Cepheid variables in the SMC by Henrietta Leavitt.
 Recalibration of the Cepheid scales allowed Harlow Shapley to refine the measurement, and these were again revised in 1952 following further research.